Friday, June 29, 2007

 Concealed carry amendment 0f 2007 impacts libraries.

-The 2007 Kansas Legislature amended the 2006 concealed carry statute to include a requirement that all areas must have appropriate signage in order to apply to individuals who have concealed carry permits.
+The 2007 Kansas Legislature amended the 2006 concealed carry (Personal and Family Protection Act) statute to include a requirement that all areas must have appropriate signage in order to apply to individuals who have concealed carry permits.
 This means that public libraries must post the no-carry sign in order for the state law banning weapons in these areas to apply.

 The statute also provides that the no-carry signs be posted in accordance with rules and regulations adopted by the Attorney General.